7Block Labs

 rpcdaemon --http.api=eth,erigon,debug,trace,txpool --datadir=/data/erigon

-• OP Stack batcher policy (ops defaults):
+• OP Stack batcher policy (default settings):

 • OP_BATCHER_DATA_AVAILABILITY_TYPE=auto